-If you really want to experience Kyoto, you should consider a night or two in a machiya (traditional Kyoto townhouse).
+If you really want to experience Kyoto, you should consider a few nights in a machiya (traditional Kyoto townhouse).
 Machiya combine all the advantages of a vacation rental with the authenticity of a ryokan.
 Here, we introduce the best machiya rentals in Kyoto.

 Exterior of Amber House – image © Amber House